 Pricing: Initial consultation by phone or within 20 miles of 48617.
 Discuss goals and objectives.
 Discuss current management practices and neighboring properties. $ FREE

 Complete Deer Management Plan.
 Maps needed, high quality topography map is helpful.
 We will walk property together and discuss details.
-Generalized summary of discussing, notes and maps. $200 and up.
+Generalized summary of discussing, notes and maps. $300 and up plus travel.